jpdias/jpdias.github.io/_posts/2021-09-28-sats-and-radio-notes.md

 However, depending on your SDR and setup, you can (and should) play around with these settings until you reach the best results.

-As these satellites orbit the earth they only transmit images to a certain point of the globe at a given window.
+As these satellites orbit the Earth they only transmit images to a certain point of the globe at a given window.
 One can easily track the satellites in real-time using [Gpredict](http://gpredict.oz9aec.net/) or [Look4Sat (Android App)](https://github.com/rt-bishop/Look4Sat).

 The image bellow is an example of an APT signal being received.
-There are several guides on how to configure the receiving software and how to build proper antennas for receiving data from these satellites, including a good post from [RTL-SDR blog](https://www.rtl-sdr.com/rtl-sdr-tutorial-receiving-noaa-weather-satellite-images/) gives some info.
+There are several guides on how to configure the receiving software and how to build proper antennas for receiving data from these satellites, including a good post from [RTL-SDR blog](https://www.rtl-sdr.com/rtl-sdr-tutorial-receiving-noaa-weather-satellite-images/) which gives some info on it.
 By experience, either a well-made and correctly oriented [V-dipole](https://www.rtl-sdr.com/simple-noaameteor-weather-satellite-antenna-137-mhz-v-dipole/) or a poorly-made [QFH](https://lucasteske.dev/2016/01/qfh-antenna-and-my-first-reception-of-noaa/) antenna gives the best results.

 <div class="row" style="text-align:center">
   <div class="column">